 This is another law from 1986 that helps to respond to and discourage fraud from occurring.
-Per this law, people are prohibited from submitting a claim if they believe it is false or contains any false information.
+Per this law, people are prohibited from submitting a claim if they believe it is false, contains any false information or omits material information.
 The federal Department of Health and Human Services is responsible for investigating complaints made under this law.
-Agencies can be fined up to \$5,000 for each false claim and pay back twice what they originally got for the claim.
+Agencies may face penalties for each false claim and pay back twice what they originally got for the claim.
 While under the False Claims Acts, violation of the law occurs when the claim is paid, under this law, the violation occurs when the claim is sent in.
 The determination of violation of the law is made by the Department of Health and Human Services, which is an administrative agency (versus a prosecutor).